oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/README.md

   - **memory** &ndash; (Optional) The instance memory for Flex shapes.
 Default is 16 (in GB).
   - **ocpus** &ndash; (Optional) The number of OCPUs for Flex shapes.
 Default is 1.
 - **cloud_agent** &ndash; (Optional) Cloud Agent settings.
 Oracle Cloud Agent is supported on current platform images and on custom images that are based on current platform images.
 See [Oracle Cloud Agent documentation](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/manage-plugins.htm) for important information.
   - **disable_management** &ndash; (Optional) Whether the management plugins should be disabled.
 These plugins are enabled by default in the Compute service.
+The management plugins are "OS Management Service Agent" and "Compute Instance Run Command".
   - **disable_monitoring** &ndash; (Optional) Whether the monitoring plugins should be disabled.
 These plugins are enabled by default in the Compute service.
+The monitoring plugins are "Compute Instance Monitoring" and "Custom Logs Monitoring".
   - **plugins** &ndash; (Optional) The list of plugins to manage.
 Each plugin has a name and a boolean flag that enables it.
     - **name** &ndash; The plugin name. **It must be a valid plugin name**.
 The plugin names are available in [Oracle Cloud Agent documentation](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/manage-plugins.htm) and in [compute-only example](./examples/compute-only/input.auto.tfvars.template) as well.
     - **enabled** &ndash; Whether or not the plugin should be enabled.
 In order to disable a previously enabled plugin, set this value to false.
 Simply removing the plugin from the list will not disable it.